Seattle's Child

 Campgrounds at Okanogan-Wenatchee National Forest

 Although a few popular campgrounds in this area take reservations, most are first-come, first-served.
-One to keep in mind: Kachess Campground, located tantalizingly close to Seattle on Lake Kachess, has some first-come first serve sites.
-Details on Okanogan-Wenatchee National Forest campgrounds here.
+One to remember is Kachess Campground, located tantalizingly close to Seattle on Lake Kachess.
+It has some first-come, first-served sites.
+Details on Okanogan-Wenatchee National Forest campgrounds are here.

 Campgrounds at Gifford Pinchot National Forest